jyyulab/bulkRNAseq_quantification_pipeline/docs/1_pipeline_setup/2_database.md

 ---
-title: II-Reference Preparation
+title: II-Database Preparation
 layout: default
 nav_order: 2
 parent: Pipeline Setup
 ---

-### Part II: Reference preparation
+## Part II: Reference Preparation

 In addition to the tools, you will also need to prepare **reference genomes** for alignment, quantification and QC assessment.
 Below is a summary of reference preparation (use hg38 as an example):